switch-ch/cloudservice-owncloud/source/installation.rst

    * log volume (/dev/vdb on syslog server)
    * db volume (/dev/vdb on db server)

 Configuration of Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create a **environment** file in the ansible directory.
+Create an **environment** file in the ansible directory.
 Here is an example of the **staging** file::

     [db]